Oscar De La Hoya vs. Shane Mosley: Background

 The previous year, De La Hoya had lost the WBC welterweight title to Félix Trinidad.
 De La Hoya's first loss as a professional was met with controversy, as De La Hoya seemed to be in control for most of the fight's first eight rounds.
 However, at the urging of his corner, De La Hoya took a more defensive approach in the later rounds, leading to Trinidad taking all of the final four rounds on the scorecards and a majority decision victory.
 De La Hoya demanded a rematch, but an agreement was never reached.
 Instead, De La Hoya took an "eliminator" bout with Derrell Coley, who was the number one ranked welterweight fighter by the WBC.
 The winner was originally set to become the mandatory challenger to Trinidad, but the winner was all but guaranteed to become the new WBC welterweight champion as Trinidad was on the verge of vacating the title in order to move up to the middleweight division and challenge David Reid.

 De La Hoya defeated Coley by seventh–round knockout to capture the lightly regarded IBA welterweight title, and shortly after, was once again named the WBC welterweight champion.
-With De La Hoya and Trinidad were not able to come to terms on a rematch, De La Hoya instead reached an agreement in March 2000 to face Shane Mosley in June.
+With De La Hoya and Trinidad unable to come to terms on a rematch, De La Hoya instead reached an agreement in March 2000 to face Shane Mosley in June.
 Mosley was undefeated in 34 professional bouts and had previously fought in the lightweight division where he had been the IBF champion from 1997 to 1999 before relinquishing the title in September 1999 to move up to welterweight.
 At the time of his fight with De La Hoya, Mosley had only two welterweight fights to his credit, and as such, came into the fight as a 2–1 betting underdog.
 Nevertheless, Mosley was guaranteed no less than $4.5 million, the highest purse of his career at the time, whereas De La Hoya was set to earn $15 million.